MainulDip/AndroidDevStudy/103-Navigation-Fragments.md

 ```

 ### Fragments:
 it's simply a reusable piece of app's ui.
 Like activities, fragments have a lifecycle and can respond to user input.
 A fragment is always contained within the view hierarchy of an activity when it is shown onscreen.
-Each fragment manages its own separate lifecycle.
+Each fragment manages its own separate lifecycle

 * Fragment lifecycle: The fragment lifecycle has five states, represented by the Lifecycle.State enum.
  - INITIALIZED: A new instance of the fragment has been instantiated.